opeakinfenwa/Banking-Service/Readme.md

 * Unifies route access to all downstream services
 * Applies global **logging** and **transform interceptors**
-* Integrates a custom **global exception filter** to standardize error responses, including propagated `AxiosError` from service failures (e.g., "Email already exists" from the User Service)
+* Integrates a custom **global exception filter** to standardise error responses, including propagated `AxiosError` from service failures (e.g., "Email already exists" from the User Service)
 * Forwards user authentication headers (JWT) to downstream services
 * Enforces RBAC by applying global and route level **Guards**